packaging-con/packaging-con.github.io/_includes/info.md

 We will start on Wednesday at **16:00 UTC** with a panel discussion.
 The panel session uses the same YouTube stream as Room 1 (please check your emails, the links will be _different_ from day 1).

 Then same program as on day 1: 4 hours of talks, and lightning talks afterwards.

+## Reporting CoC Violations

+If you believe someone is violating the code of conduct, please report this in a timely manner.
+Code of conduct violations reduce the value of the community for everyone and we take them seriously.

+You can make a personal report by:

+- By Email: Send a message to <a href="mailto:conduct@numfocus.org">conduct@numfocus.org</a>.

+- <a href="https://numfocus.typeform.com/to/ynjGdT">Online Form</a>: NumFOCUS Code of Conduct Report (your name and contact information are not required).